qdraw/starsky/starsky/starsky/readme.md

 ### Structure configuration:

 When setup Starksy there are two options to configure the installation.
 There is a list of required settings.
 First the `appsettings.json` is loaded and the environment variables are overwriting features.
-The commandline arguments are shortcuts to set an in-app environment variable
+The command line arguments are shortcuts to set an in-app environment variable.

 ### The order of reading settings
+You could use machine specific configuration files: appsettings.{machinename}.json _(and replace {machinename} with your computer name in lowercase)_
-1. You can use `appsettings.json` inside the application folder to set base settings
+1. You can use `appsettings.json` inside the application folder to set base settings.
+The order of this files is used to get the values from the appsettings
+    -    `/bin/Debug/netcoreapp2.1/appsettings.patch.json`
+    -    `/bin/Debug/netcoreapp2.1/appsettings.computername.patch.json`
+    -    `/bin/Debug/netcoreapp2.1/appsettings.json`
+    -    `/bin/Debug/netcoreapp2.1/appsettings.computername.json`

 2. Use Environment variables to overwrite those base settings For `ThumbnailTempFolder` use `app__ThumbnailTempFolder` ([source](https://github.com/aspnet/Configuration/commit/cafd2e53eb71a6d0cecc60a9e38ea1df2dafb916))
 3. Command line argumements in the Cli applications to set in-app environment variables